The cholesterol lifestyle change is a set of healthy habits. It helps to lower your cholesterol levels with-or-without medication.

 - Flaxseed helps to lower total cholesterol and LDL-C. Also, help increases fat excretion.

 - Taking certain plant products rich in sterols (e.g. Phytosterols) in your diet help lower your LDL.

 - Regular fish consumption or omega3 supplementations can lower triglyceride level and raises HDL-C.

 Cholesterol-lowering food is a guide for healthier food choices to lower your cholesterol number.

 Increase physical activity

-Obese or over weight
+Obese or overweight

 Quit Smoking & Limit Alcohol

-Cigarette smoking and serum lipid and lipoprotein concentrations: an analysis of was published data BMJ.
+Cigarette smoking and serum lipid and lipoprotein concentrations: an analysis of published data BMJ.
 Mar 25, 1989; 298(6676): 784–788.
-Overall, smokers had significantly higher serum concentrations of cholesterol (3.0%), triglycerides (9.1%), VLDL-C (10.4%), and LDL-C (1.7%) and lower serum concentrations of HDL-C (-5.7%), and apolipoprotein-AI (-4.2%) compared with nonsmokers.
+Smokers have higher serum concentrations of cholesterol (3.0%), triglycerides (9.1%), VLDL-C (10.4%), and LDL-C (1.7%) and lower serum concentrations of HDL-C (-5.7%), and apolipoprotein-AI (-4.2%) compared with nonsmokers.